jimmyleongth/DP-203-Data-Engineer/Instructions/Labs/LAB_04_data_warehouse_using_apache_spark.md

 ## Lab setup and pre-requisites

-- You have successfully completed [Module 0](../00/README.md) to create your lab environment.
+- You have successfully completed the setup steps to create your lab environment.

 ## Exercise 0: Create a new dedicated SQL pool and run setup script